||Version en Français ici

 This information will be useful to professionals who might (should!) consider using this language.

-I have been using it for years in the field of middleware, ETL, system administration, in parallel with Perl. (after years of using C, C++, VB, Delphi, Lazarus, Python)
+I have been using it for years in the field of middleware, ETL, system administration, in parallel with Perl. (after years of using (much less and often painfully) C, C++, VB, Delphi, Lazarus, Python)

 This will explain above all why this language is given as the main quality: efficiency (= productivity)